 011 Laurel Hall

-My research involves a number of separate projects that relate to the systematics, biological diversity, distribution, and ecology of several groups of Lepidoptera.
-This includes surveys of the diversity of public lands, notably national parks and monuments.
-I am actively investigating the systematics of selected butterfly genera including both genetic and morphological characters.
-I am also deeply involved with conservation, development, and outreach.
+My research involves a number of separate projects that relate to the systematics, genetics, biological diversity, distribution, and ecology of several groups of Lepidoptera.
+I am actively investigating the systematics of selected butterfly genera and species groups including both genetic and morphological characters.
+As part of the latter fieldwork I am collecting live butterflies in RNALater for later genomic sequencing.
+I also teach continuing education and extension workshops and summer classes.
+My current curatorial interests in the order Lepidoptera involve Geometridae and especially Lycaenidae.
+I am working on development that benefits the C.P.
+Gillette Museum of Arthropod Diversity.

 B. Proshek, J.R.
 Dupuis, A. Engberg, K. Davenport, P.A.
 Opler , J.A.
 Powell, and F.A.H.
 Sperling.
 2015.
 Genetic evaluation of the evolutionary distinctness pf federally endangered butterfly, Lange’s Mettalmark.
 BMC Evolutionary Biology 2015, 15: 73.http://www.biomedcentral.com/1471-2148/15/73